Frequently Asked Questions

 Top

 The Python CloudI API provides a simple interface for making Python CloudI services.
-Some of the integration tests that provide example usage of the Python CloudI API include:
+Some of the integration tests that provide example usage of the Python CloudI API are:

-An example configuration (from the default CloudI configuration) is provided below:
+An example configuration (from the integration tests CloudI configuration) is provided below:

 {external,